How to Lead a Culture Change When You’re an Employee

 For those employees who have flourished during the quiet time of lockdown, and who want to use this as an opportunity to make ‘work-life’ great again, it can be frustrating knowing that your company culture needs to change, but you don’t have the ‘authority’ or the ‘role’ to make those changes.

-As we’ve spoken to many of these passionate culture ambassadors over the past few months, we felt it was about time we revealed what actions you can take, ‘as an employee’, to make significant culture changes in your company.
+As I’ve spoken to many of these passionate culture ambassadors over the past few months, I felt it was about time I revealed what actions you can take, ‘as an employee’, to make significant culture changes in your company.

 First you’ve got to know why?